Szmyk/gmbt/README.md

 # Example project

-There is an [example repository] which uses this tool.
-There are some assets from [World of Gothic DE Modderdatenbank], just for the test.
-You could test some features there to get acquainted with the tool.
+There is an [example project] which uses this tool.
+There are some assets from [World of Gothic DE Modderdatenbank] — just for the test.
+This repository is very nice sandbox which allows you to get acquainted with the tool.
 The repository has the same structure of files as in [example configuration](#example).

 # License

 ```
 MIT License

-Copyright (c) 2017 Szymon 'Szmyk' Zak <szymonszmykzak@gmail.com>
+Copyright (c) 2018 Szymon 'Szmyk' Zak <szymonszmykzak@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal